-I employ a combination of printmaking, drawing, painting and collaging techniques to create visual narratives that reveal challenging views of our uniquely diverse American identity.
-I am propelled by the dynamics of historic racism, classism and social injustice.
-My work expresses layers upon layers of cultural, political, religious and economic inequities.
+Racism, classism and social injustice are my motivation.
+My work exposes layers upon layers of cultural, political, religious and economic inequities and entitlement.
+I employ a combination of printmaking, drawing, painting and collaging techniques to create visual narratives that reveal challenging views of our diverse American identity.
 I invite you to engage in, internalize and acknowledge these uncomfortable realities.
 Share your truth in generating compassion and an expanded awareness of what America looks like !

 Robin Holder's work has been featured in one-person exhibitions at the Mobile Museum of Art, Alabama, Spelman College Museum of Fine Art, The David Driskell Center at University of Maryland, the American Labor Museum and The North Carolina Central University Art Museum.
 She received an Individual Visual Artist Grant from The Brooklyn Arts Council and a Mid Atlantic Arts Foundation Artist As Catalyst grant as well as the esteemed Absolut Vodka! commission.

-Ms. Holder is represented in significant collections including the Library of Congress, Xerox Corporation, Yale University, United Parcel Service, The Washington State Arts Commission, The Schomburg Center for Research in Black Culture, James E. Lewis Museum of Art, Paul R. Jones Collection of the University of Delaware, The African American Museum of Cleveland, Telavi State University and the Memphis Brooks Museum of Art.
+Robin is represented in significant collections including the Library of Congress, the Clark Atlanta Collection, Yale University, The Washington State Arts Commission, The Schomburg Center for Research in Black Culture, James E. Lewis Museum of Art, Paul R. Jones Collection of the University of Delaware, The Art Collection of Florida A&M University, The African American Museum of Cleveland, Telavi State University and the Memphis Brooks Museum of Art.
 She has served as a panelist, lecturer, and consultant with numerous cultural, educational and art institutions.